OneAnimeTeam/OneAnime/README.md

 ```
 {
-  "Server": "0.0.0.0", # server listening address, 0.0.0.0 to accept all requests received by native IP
+  "server": "0.0.0.0", #Server listening address, 0.0.0.0 to accept all requests received by native IP
-  "Port": 8080, # server listening port
+  "port": 8080, #Server listening port
-  "Location": "./ image" # image file storage location, it is recommended that you save the image folder to upgrade when the normal `git pull`
+  "location": "./ image" #Image file storage location, it is recommended that you save the image folder to upgrade when the normal `git pull`
 }
 ```